-For a variety of reasons – personal, social and historical – the difficulties facing those of homosexual orientation can be still more challenging.
-It is in this context that a Vatican Instruction in 2005 mentioned three criteria for excluding a gay candidate from seminaries.
-It says that ‘those who practise homosexuality, present deep-seated homosexual tendencies or support the so-called gay culture are not to be admitted to the seminary or holy orders’.
+It is necessary to distinguish between a person’s sexual orientation and his capacity to live celibate chastity as a priest.
+So, can a gay man become a priest?
+A Vatican Instruction in 2005 named three criteria for excluding a gay candidate from seminaries.
+It says that “those who practise homosexuality, present deep-seated homosexual tendencies or support the so-called gay culture should not be admitted to the seminary or holy orders”.

 Most popular questions

 - Can a gay man become a priest?

 - I feel I have a specific charism to youth outreach.
 Can I live this charism out as a priest, or must I follow the charism of the order I join?

 - Why are there so many different religious organisations?

 - Why are there so many different religious orders?

 - If I request information about joining a religious organisation, will I be pressured into joining?

 - What does discernment mean when we’re talking about vocation?